seek4science/seek-documentation/index.md

 We also have other information for topics related to FAIRDOM-SEEK, including Metadata, ISA, and controlled vocabularies, which can be found in our [Guides](/help/).

+## Technical references

+For more detailed information about installation and upgrading, please see our [Technical and Reference documentation](/tech/).

 ## Contacting and Contributions

 There are [Contact Details](/contacting-us), should you wish to ask a question or make a suggestion.